 then remove the giblets from the neck cavity and the neck from the body cavity.

 Trim away large areas of fat or excess skin around the body cavity, and cut off the tail (if attached).
 Rinse thoroughly inside and out, and pat dry with paper towels.
 Learn More Later: Turkey Selection & Preparation Season The Turkey Sprinkle a generous amount of your favorite barbecue rub inside the turkey's neck cavity and body cavity.
 Apply a thin coating of vegetable oil to the outside of the turkey and sprinkle with rub to your liking.
-If you don't have a favorite homemade rub, a store-bought product like Tony Chachere's Creole Seasoning is a good choice and is available in most supermarkets.
+If you don't have a favorite homemade rub, a product like Tony Chachere's Creole Seasoning is a good choice and is available in most supermarkets.
 Allow the seasoned turkey to sit at room temperature while firing up the cooker.
 Foil The Water Pan

 Cover the inside and outside of the water pan with wide, heavy duty aluminum foil.
 See Turkey Selection & Preparation for tips on how to foil the pan to collect drippings for gravy without burning them.
 Fire The Cooker